alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 A few days ago, I had an idea for what it might take to get this working, and then I did.
 It's brittle, fragile, and a pile of hacks, but it does work.
-Doing this gave me practical experience with several Ruby features I haven't used before – and although I've watched Kevin's talk several times, I learnt far more while writing my own code.
+Doing this gave me practical experience with several Ruby features I haven't used before, and although I've watched Kevin's talk several times, I learnt far more while writing my own code.

 Grab a hot drink, a biscuit, and let's dive in.
 This is a long one.